SethBarberee/sethbarberee.github.io/_posts/2023-02-12-LSP-and-Pokemon-Decomp.md

 we'll remove it.
 It won't make a difference in our diagnostics/warnings.

 ### Extra Credit
-If you go down the hole of scripting in pokeemerald, there is an interesting project called poryscript, which can replace normal scripting.
+If you go down the hole of scripting in `pokeemerald`, there is an interesting project called [poryscript](https://github.com/huderlem/poryscript), which can replace normal scripting.
 It is a different language and has an LSP server!
-So, install poryscrip-pls (however you do it for your OS).
+So, install [poryscrip-pls](https://github.com/huderlem/poryscript-pls) (however you do it for your OS).
-Now, we need to make neovim call poryscript-pls when it enters the buffer.
-We can do this via a custom nvim-lspconfig configuration.
+Now, we need to make `neovim` call `poryscript-pls` when it enters the buffer.
+We can do this via a custom `nvim-lspconfig` configuration.
 I created the following in `lua/lspconfig/server_configurations/poryscript_lsp.lua`.

 ```lua